Devanshshah1309/notes/notes/stochastic-processes/week-5.md

 $$

 :::tip note
-Even for the states in the same transient class, the long-run probabilities for entering the different absorbing classes will be different, so we cannot “merge” them (i.e., we cannot treat them to be the “same”).
+Even when considering states in the same transient class as being the initial states, the long-run probabilities for entering the different absorbing classes will be different, so we cannot “merge” them (i.e., we cannot treat them to be the “same”).
+In other words, the probabilities for entering the different absorbing classes will be different depending on which transient state we start from, _even if the initial states from the same communication (transient) class_.
+Hence, the probability of entering the different absorption classes is a function of the _initial state_, NOT the _initial class_.

 :::